As case counts stabilize, Minnesota sees surge in COVID-19 deaths

 "There's just such a high burden of moral distress with not only the sheer volume of work, but also just the amount of suffering that health care workers are bearing witness to — watching their patients and families suffer and grieve," Erickson said.
 "And in some instances, those health care workers are having their own personal experiences with that, in addition to bearing witness to it."

-The Minnesota Department of Health reported Saturday 6,337 new coronavirus cases, a one-day tally that pushed the seven-day rolling average to 5,894 — down from Friday, but up slightly from a week ago, according to the Star Tribune’s coronavirus tracker.
+The Minnesota Department of Health reported 6,337 new coronavirus cases Saturday, a one-day tally that pushed the seven-day rolling average to 5,894 — down from Friday, but up slightly from a week ago, according to the Star Tribune's coronavirus tracker.
 The seven-day average for cases in Minnesota peaked on Nov.
 20 at just over 7,000 cases per day.

 Over the past week, seven-day averages for new cases in the state have fluctuated from 5,400 to 6,300 per day, a pattern playing out across the country, said Dr. Thomas Tsai of the Harvard School of Public Health.